curl/curl-docker/README.md

 ```
 which uses trivis, anchore-engine, lynis and clamav.

-One can also run lint checker on dockerfiles
+One can also run a lint checker on dockerfiles
 ```
 $ make lint
 ```